void-linux/void-docs/src/about/index.md

 <https://github.com/void-linux/xbps/>.

-Void is also set apart from other projects by our first class support of the musl C library, which focuses on standards compliance and correctness.
-The musl C project allows us to also build very resilient systems as it is practical to statically link certain components on our musl flavors whereas it would not be practical to do so with glibc.
+Void is also set apart from other projects by our first class support of the musl libc, which focuses on standards compliance and correctness.
+The musl libc allows us to also build very resilient systems as it is practical to statically link certain components on our musl flavors whereas it would not be practical to do so with glibc.

-Along with our support of musl C, we also use the LibreSSL libraries instead of the more traditional OpenSSL counterpart.
+Along with our support of musl libc, we also use the LibreSSL libraries instead of the more traditional OpenSSL counterpart.
 LibreSSL developers have shown time and time again that they are dedicated to the security, quality, and maintainability of this critical library.